Batch Normalization in Cytometry Data by kNN-Graph Preservation: Results

+We use the root-mean-squared error (RMSE) between the transformed data $\hat{y_i}$ and the ground truth $y_i$ available from the Chui-Rangarajan synthesized dataset: $\texttt{RMSE} = \sqrt{\frac{1}{m} \sum_{i=0}^{m}{(\hat{y_i} - y_i)^2}}$.
 It is important to note that such ground-truth correspondence is absent during training time and is only available during test time.
-Figures \ref{fig:the_chinese_character_example} and \ref{fig:the_fish_example} show the initial point set distributions and their corresponding aligned versions for the Chinese character and the fish examples respectively.
-We also report results for our kNN-Res, MM-Res\cite{shaham2017removal}, CPD~\cite{myronenko2010point}, TRS-RPM~\cite{chui2003new}, RPM-LNS~\cite{ma2013robust}, and GMMREG~\cite{jian2010robust} over 5 deformation levels and 100 samples per level.
-Figures \ref{fig:comparison2D}b and \ref{fig:comparison2D}b show results for tested models for the Chinese character, and Fish datasets respectively.
+Figure \ref{fig:the_chinese_character_and_fish_example} show the initial point set distributions and their corresponding aligned versions for the Chinese character and the fish examples respectively.
+We also report results for our model, MM-Res\cite{shaham2017removal}, CPD~\cite{myronenko2010point}, TRS-RPM~\cite{chui2003new}, RPM-LNS~\cite{ma2013robust}, and GMMREG~\cite{jian2010robust} over 5 deformation levels and 100 samples per level.
+Table \ref{tab:evaluation_metrics} shows results for tested models on the Chinese character, and Fish datasets respectively.
 We notice that after a certain level of non-rigid deformation, MM-Res is unable to converge.
-For our kNN-Res, we set $\epsilon=.005, \lambda =10^{-5}, \sigma = .001$ and number of hidden units = 50.
+For the proposed model, we set $\epsilon=.005, \lambda =10^{-5}, \sigma = .001$ and number of hidden units $N = 50$.
 We start with a relatively high learning rate (0.01) for ADAM~\cite{kingma2014adam} optimizer and use a reduce-on-plateau scheduler with a reduction factor of 0.7 and minimum learning rate of $5 \times 10^{-5}$.
-Qualitatively, the grid-warp representations from the second column in figures \ref{fig:the_chinese_character_example} and \ref{fig:the_fish_example} indicate that our estimated transformations are, at least visually, "simple" and "coherent".
-Furthermore, to quantitatively assess neighborhood preservation we use the hamming loss $\mathcal{L}_{H}$ to estimate the difference between the kNN graph before and after transformation:
+Qualitatively, the grid-warp representations from the second column in figure \ref{fig:the_chinese_character_and_fish_example} indicate that our estimated transformations are, at least visually, "simple" and "coherent".
+Furthermore, to quantitatively assess neighborhood preservation we use the hamming loss $\mathit{L}_{H}$ to estimate the difference between the kNN graph before and after transformation:

-where $p_{i,j}^{k}$ is the $i$,$j$ element of the k-NN graph matrix before transformation, $\hat{p}_{i,j}^{k}$ is the corresponding element after transformation, and $I$ is the indicator function.
-Figures \ref{fig:HL_chinese} and \ref{fig:HL_fish} show the difference in neighborhood preservation between MM-Res and our kNN-Res for the Chinese character, and Fish datasets respectively for three different levels of deformations.
+where $a_{i,j}^{k}$ is the $i$,$j$ element of the k-NN graph matrix $\mathbf{A}$ before transformation, $\hat{a}_{i,j}^{k}$ is an element of $\hat{\mathbf{A}}$ and represent the corresponding element after transformation, and $I$ is the indicator function.
+Table \ref{tab:hamming_loss} show the difference in neighborhood preservation between MM-Res and the proposed model for the Chinese character, and Fish datasets respectively for three different levels of deformations.

-Moreover, despite the additional topology regularization term, our kNN-Res generally incurred smaller alignment errors and was able to converge under large deformation levels.